dxw/accessibility-manual/src/research/index.md

 When we describe participant groups, and when we communicate with groups and individual participants, we take care to use inclusive language.

-[new guide on Recruiting research participants and protecting their privacy]() in User research in the dxw Playbook [new guide on Using inclusive language]() in the dxw Playbook
+[Recruiting research participants and protecting their privacy](https://playbook.dxw.com/user-research/recruiting-participants-protecting-privacy/) in User research in the dxw Playbook \
+[new guide on Using inclusive language]() in the dxw Playbook

 ## Do research activities

 As we do our research activities, we make sure they are inclusive and accessible for our participants and our colleagues.
 This is particularly important when we are researching accessibility needs with disabled participants.

-[Choosing and using research methods](https://playbook.dxw.com/user-research/choosing-and-using-research-methods/) in User research in the dxw Playbook
+[Choosing and using research methods](https://playbook.dxw.com/user-research/choosing-and-using-research-methods/) in User research in the dxw Playbook \
 [Making research activities inclusive and accessible](https://playbook.dxw.com/user-research/making-research-activities-inclusive-and-accessible/) in User research in the dxw Playbook

 ## Analyse research and produce findings

 As we do our analysis, we make sure that we do it in a way that is inclusive and accessible for our colleagues.

-[Choosing and using analysis and synthesis methods](https://playbook.dxw.com/user-research/choosing-and-using-analysis-and-synthesis-methods/) in User research in the dxw Playbook
+[Choosing and using analysis and synthesis methods](https://playbook.dxw.com/user-research/choosing-and-using-analysis-and-synthesis-methods/) in User research in the dxw Playbook \
 [Making research activities inclusive and accessible](https://playbook.dxw.com/user-research/making-research-activities-inclusive-and-accessible/) in User research in the dxw Playbook

 ## Create and share outputs